shreypuranik/AdHocEmails/README.md

 Last updated 14th May 2014

 This download contains 2 PHP classes.
+It also requires the PEAR DB class, but as I didn't write it,  I didn't want to include it in this repository.

 SIMPLE USE: Using the EmailSender class